InfGang - Informatics Science Communication Group

 What will be expected of me if I join the group?

-We envisage the group will meet every six weeks, so you will have to be available to attend these meetings.
-If you miss it occasionally it will be fine, or you can try to send a deputy.
-The meetings shouldn't be longer than 90 minutes (but probably shorter).
-The appointment will be for the duration of one year or longer depending on your availability and other commitments.
-Each representative should be prepared to pitch stories from their institute that they think are worth publicising.
-Informatics Marketing, Communications and Outreach Manager, as well as the University Press Officer will be in attendance to advise how the pitched stories could be promoted.
+We meet every six weeks, so you will have to be available to attend these meetings.
+If you miss it occasionally it will be fine, or you can send a deputy.
+The meetings last around 60 minutes.
+The appointment will be for a duration of one year or longer depending on your availability and other commitments.
+Each representative pitches stories from their institute that they think are worth publicising.
+Informatics Marketing, Communications and Outreach Manager, as well as the University Press Officer are in attendance to advise how the pitched stories could be promoted.
+The group also gives the Informatics Comms Team a hand with stories they receive: pitches provided by other researchers are shared with the group and they develop them into stories.

 Do I need any qualifications to join the group?